Licences, registrations and authorisations

 Prohibited and restricted carcinogens authorisation

-Any ‘person conducting a business or undertaking’ (PCBU) or their workers must have authorisation from Comcare to use, handle, or store prohibited or restricted carcinogens.
+A ‘person conducting a business or undertaking’ or their workers must have authorisation from Comcare to use, handle, or store prohibited or restricted carcinogens.

 The PCBU at a workplace is responsible for applying for authorisation.
 You must complete an application form for each carcinogen you are applying for at your workplace.

 Authorisation is necessary so that Comcare can apply resources and target compliance and enforcement actions to areas of greatest risk to health and safety.